-The only way to guarantee you're not penalised for cancelling a contract is to cancel within the cooling off period.
+To ensure you're not penalised for cancelling a contract, cancel within the cooling-off period.

 1 Write to the service provider

-If you want to cancel your contract, such as a mobile phone contract, you must write to the supplier within the cooling off period to tell it you want to cancel your agreement.
+If you want to cancel your contract, such as a mobile phone contract, you must write to your supplier within the cooling-off period to tell them you want to cancel.

 Otherwise, you must clearly outline your intention to cancel your agreement in the letter or email that you write.